 Joyful Cottage, sleeps 4 + 2 dogs

 This cosy former fisherman’s cottage offers an idyllic place to stay in the New Forest, particularly in chilly months when you can get warm and toasty by the wood burner or sink into a mountain of bubbles in the indulgent slipper bath.

 Highcliffe Castle and Steamer Point

 Built in 1835 as the realisation of a diplomat called Charles De Rothesay’s life dream, Highcliffe Castle is one of the only surviving examples of the Romantic and Picturesque-style of architecture in the world.
-It is now has a Grade I listed status, after being bought by the local council and restored in the 1990s after two fires in the 1970s rendered it derelict.
+It is now has a Grade I listed status, after being bought by the local council and restored in the 1990s, after two fires in the 1970s rendered it derelict.
 Today you can enjoy a gentle stroll in the restored gardens and grounds.

 The beautiful sea-salt tolerant tree species of Holm Oak were planted there to help stabilise the cliffs.
-Migratory birds make Steamer Point one of their last England stop-offs before heading south for the winter, so come autumn it’s a good place to bird spot.
+Migratory birds make Steamer Point one of their last England stop-offs before heading south for the winter, so come autumn it’s a good place to bird-watch.
 The beach at Highcliffe is one of the best sandy beaches on the Hampshire coast.
 It is also reasonably secluded and away from roads and car parks.

 - Prices: Adults £7.00, Children (5-16) £3.00, Concession £6.50, Family £15.00